Homelytainment earn commissions (at no additional cost to you) if you purchase products from retailers after clicking on a link from our site.

 Here are the most widespread concepts about the ported and sealed sub to be answered, and the confusion should be cleared once and for all.

 Does a ported box make subs louder?

-Yes, they make the subwoofer louder because the cabinet is well ventilated, and the driver has a free hand to flex its muscles.
+Yes, they make the subwoofer louder because the cabinet is well-ventilated, and the driver has a free hand to flex their muscles.